pybliometrics-dev/pybliometrics/docs/classes/SerialSearch.rst

     0    4.539                  2.18                       11.56

-Information beyond the first 16 columns refer to journal metrics: publication counts, citation counts, not-cited documents, share of not-cited documents, and the share of review article documents, for each year since indexation.
+The information in columns beyond the first 16 pertains to journal metrics: publication counts, citation counts, not-cited documents, share of not-cited documents, and the share of review article documents, for each year since indexation.

-Downloaded results are cached to speed up subsequent analysis.
+Downloaded results are cached to expedite subsequent analyses.
 This information may become outdated.
 To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
 For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
-Use `s.get_cache_file_mdate()` to get the date of last modification, and `s.get_cache_file_age()` the number of days since the last modification.
+Use `ab.get_cache_file_mdate()` to obtain the date of last modification, and `ab.get_cache_file_age()` to determine the number of days since the last modification.

-The Serial Title API allows a differing information depth via `views <https://dev.elsevier.com/guides/SerialTitleViews.htm>`_.
+The Serial Title API offers varying depths of information through `views <https://dev.elsevier.com/guides/SerialTitleViews.htm>`_.
 While all views are restricted, view 'ENHANCED' is the highest among them.
 In addition to the information contained in 'STANDARD' it contains yearly journal metrics.
 If you are not interested in this information, or when speed is an issue, choose the 'STANDARD' view.